 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-Unlike this recipe for soft gluten-free sandwich bread or gluten-free dinner rolls, beer bread requires no rising before baking.
+Unlike this recipe for extra soft gluten-free dinner rolls, beer bread requires no rising before baking.
 Simply mix, pour in a loaf pan, and bake for freshly baked bread with minimal effort!

 Begin by preheating the oven to 350ºF.
 Grease a 9X5 inch loaf pan with nonstick cooking spray or butter.